Interdisciplinary and Global Studies

 - Assistant Teaching Professor, Interdisciplinary & Global Studies Division

 Previous to pursuing my Ph.D., I spent 10 years working in the field of architecture, blending interests in international development, sustainable construction, and preservation.
-I worked as a designer and served several years as a preservationist and museum curator in a National Historic District in Colorado.
+I worked as a designer and spent several years in preservation and zoning in a National Historic District in Colorado.
 Additionally, I worked in the international development field with projects focused on appropriate and sustainable construction.
 Most of my work took place in Mexico’s border region for U.S. based non-profits and in Mongolia for the United Nations Development Program.

 I am thrilled to bring these experiences to my position as Assistant Teaching Professor in IGSD.
-In the past, I have taught courses in Human Geography, Geography of Tourism, and Environmental Geography.
+Previously, I have taught courses in Human Geography, Geography of Tourism, and Environmental Geography.
 At WPI, I teach ID2050 (which prepares students for their IQP experience) and advise at various off-campus IQP project centers.
 It is very rewarding to work with students as they take on actual problems that matter in a community.
-I am particularly excited to be part of the experiences students have as they learn how their skills have broad application and can have a positive impact on society.
+I am particularly excited to be part of their experiences as they learn how their skills have broad application and can have a positive impact on society.

 The Role of Traditions in Modernizing Societies